 Decorate two boxes to look like mine carts from the game.
 Use tape to form two parallel sets of tracks on the floor or ground.
 At one end of the tracks, place a pile of coal.
 Divide kids into teams and have them line up at the other end of the tracks.
 Have players race, relay-style, using the cart to transfer the coal from one end of the tracks to the other.

 Lava Bucket Brigade

 Have all of your party guests form a line.
 Place a large bucket of “lava” (strips of orange streamers work well) at one end of the line and a Minecraft furnace (a box will work) at the other end.
-Give each player a bucket(smaller than the lave-filled one).
+Give each player a bucket(smaller than the lava-filled one).
 The first player next to the lava has to transfer the lava from the main bucket to his; then pour it from his bucket to the bucket of the next player, until the final player dumps it into the furnace.
 Since some of the lava will spill along the way, so this bucket brigade keeps going until the furnace is full.

 Use strips of black duct tape to turn an ordinary, green, bouncy ball into a creeper.
-Stack some boxes that have been decorated in pixel and cube-like patterns and let the kids use the creeper ball to knock down the boxes.
+Stack some boxes that have been decorated with pixel and cube-like patterns and let the kids use the creeper ball to knock down the boxes.